-Anyone who is running their own instances of WordPress that they fully administer themselves (this doesn't include people maintaining sites on Professional Web Presence), should make sure they are running a comprehensive security plugin like WordFence to monitor and protect their WordPress instance from cyber attacks.
+Anyone who is running their own instances of WordPress that they fully administer themselves (this doesn't include people maintaining sites on Sites @ Georgia Tech), should make sure they are running a comprehensive security plugin like WordFence to monitor and protect their WordPress instance from cyber attacks.
 WordPress sites are popular attack vectors, especially ones that rank well in the major search engines.

 Minimal Security Settings

 If you have a valid reason for not running a comprehensive security plugin, it is recommended that your website has Limit Login Attempts Reloaded to prevent brute force login attacks.